 Sometimes you need a boost from a brave female historical figure, a bold female industry leader, or a badass female character to remind you of all the things that women have accomplished and can achieve when they aren’t pushed to the margins and can claim their rightful space in the spotlight.
-In the list below, we recommend some of our favorite inspirational books for women — though people of all genders will enjoy these powerful stories.
+In the list below, we recommend some of our favorite inspirational books (nonfiction as well as fiction) for women — though people of all genders will enjoy these powerful stories.
 You’re bound to find some uplift and motivation as these reads spark joy, outrage, entrepreneurial ambition, or some combination of them all.

 1. Becoming by Michelle Obama

 In Becoming, former First Lady of the United States Michelle Obama chronicles her journey to becoming one of the nation’s most prominent advocates for women’s rights and inclusion.
 This deeply personal memoir takes readers through her painful moments and private struggles as she fought to be heard as a black woman in America.
 From the South Side of Chicago to the national stage, Obama’s life story in her own words reminds us to be resilient and remember the power of constant growth and self-discovery.